Marcey1611/stock-tracker-project-sysad-ws2425/doc/organization/project_requirements.md

 ## Must-Have Requirements

-### Detection
+### Detection (Implemented)
 - A product must be identified using a camera, and the correct product must be recognized.
-(Implemented)

-### Storage
+### Storage (Implemented)
 - The data should be stored in a database and be retrievable.
-(Implemented)

-### Event Handling
+### Event Handling (Implemented)
 - After an action (adding/removing a product), the user should receive an email with the updated product list.
-(Implemented)

 ## Should-Have Requirements

 ### Web Interface
 - A website or an app should display the current inventory.
 (Implemented both)
+- Additional the website/app should show a history.
+(Not Implemented)

-### Confirmation
+### Confirmation (Not implemented)
 - An LED on the camera should light up when the system correctly recognizes a product.
-(Not implemented)

 ## Nice-to-Have Requirements